5 Ways to Adjust Your Office Chair for Hip Relief

 This is also why bucket-style seats are not very good for an office setting.
 They’re fine in certain vehicles, where you want more body cradling, but they aren’t necessarily appropriate for an office chair.

 A chair with a seat pan that can adjust in angle is ideal.
 If you can, adjust the seat pan to tilt slightly downward.
 This ensures that your feet are flat on the floor and that the front lip of the chair doesn’t pinch any nerves or blood vessels in your legs.
+Look for an office chair with adjustable seat depth to customize the fit for your body type, ensuring maximum comfort.

 For chairs that don’t have an adjustable seat angle, you can prop yourself up slightly with a seat pillow or an angled support pillow.
 As a bonus, this can give you additional seat cushioning, for chairs that are thin and hurt after a while of sitting.
+You may also want to consider an office chair with cushion for extra comfort and support during those long work hours.

 3. Adjust Seat Width

 Unfortunately, this isn’t really an adjustment you can make to most chairs.
-When it comes to those suffering with hip pain, the width of your chair can become an element of overall comfort.
+When it comes to those suffering from hip pain, the width of your chair can become an element of overall comfort.
 If your chair has arms, you want to make sure your hips are not being constricted by those arms.
 Many chairs don’t have arms, and those work fine, so long as the seat pan is broad enough to support your body.
-If your chair has adjustable arms, make sure you're giving your hips plenty of room to move freely.
+If your office chair has adjustable arms, make sure you're giving your hips plenty of room to move freely.
 You may also want to look into the weight capacity of your chair; some of them are lower than you might expect, and even though it will support you, you risk breaking it over time.

 Very few chairs actually have the ability to adjust the width of their seat.
 Some of them may allow you to adjust the arms sideways.
 If that isn’t an option, you may consider taking the arms off entirely.
 Most chairs with arms can have those arms removed; they’re simply bolted into the bottom of the chair.
 If you find that the arms of your chair are causing you problems, you can remove them.
+A mesh office chair with adjustable arms is a great option for flexibility, providing comfort without squeezing your hips.

 As a note, we don’t generally support removing the arms from a chair that is designed to have arms.
 You are free to do so, but be aware that this can cause other ergonomic problems, particularly with your shoulders, neck, and wrists.
 Without arm support, your arms pull down on your shoulders, which leads to tense muscles and neck pain.
 You also may have a poor angle for your wrists while using a computer, which can cause carpal tunnel syndrome and other wrist injuries.
+To avoid this, ensure your office chair fits your body well and supports healthy sitting posture.

 4. Adjust Lumbar Support

-If your lumbar support is too far back or missing entirely, you end up shoving your lower part of your spine further backward to reach the rear of your chair.
+If your lumbar support is too far back or missing entirely, you end up shoving the lower part of your spine further backward to reach the rear of your chair.
 This, due to the natural curve of your spine, leads to a slouch.
 When you slouch, you throw your entire body out of alignment, which can lead to all manner of pains in joints, muscles, and spine.

 Lumbar support that is too far forward has the opposite effect.
 You end up sliding your rear forward on the seat.
-This can lead to your legs feeling too high or uneven, which makes you want to sit with legs crossed or adjust the height of your chair.
+This can lead to your legs feeling too high or uneven, which makes you want to sit with your legs crossed or adjust the height of your chair.
 It can also lead to leaning back or slouching, depending on the curvature of your spine and how much you feel like moving.
 Any of these issues can lead to a body completely out of alignment.

 5. Do Stretches